 Whilst this quirky premise is enough to get me on board it seems like a struggle with distribution is keeping many Australian’s from getting the chance to see it.

 Although the film has claimed many prizes including Film Prize at CinefestOZ, The Critics Prize at Melbourne International Film Festival, the Grand Jury Prize at Seattle International Film Festival, and it made its international premiere as the Opening Night film of Generation 14Plus at Berlin International Film Festival it will only receive showings on 27 screens Australia wide.

 One reason given by Myers herself was the aspect of competition with the audience the film is targeted at.
 “Obviously young people are consuming heaps of content, but it’s hard to get traction because there are so many blockbuster chains, like your Hunger Games-type things that are marketed to that audience,” (TheScreenBlog)

 But this is no excuse for such a highly coveted film.
-It is clear from this very example that not only must women struggle for their movies to be made, but also for them to be shown.
+It is clear from this very example that not only must women struggle for their movies to be made, but also for them to be seen.
 Yet another hurdle in the race for gender equality within the industry.

-In it’s current state the industry has forced women filmmakers to reach out to independent film distributors in order to get their films off the ground, which is fine and we wont go into the indie vs. blockbuster debate here.
+In its current state the industry has forced women filmmakers to reach out to independent film distributors in order to get their films off the ground, which is fine and we won’t go into the indie vs. blockbuster debate here.
 The problem is that with this indie stance the chance for the film to be seen decreases dramatically affecting the perception of female filmmakers as lacking ambition.